ARTISTS

 STATEMENT:

-My visual language coexists across my live video performance, animation, video installation and immersive video environments that I create for art galleries, theatrical happenings and multimedia festivals.
-I combine vernacular visual elements with archetypal and cultural icons to create exquisite combinations of high and pop, classical and postmodern.
-Whether it is a video, a painting, an animation or a design object, my work is baroque and provocative — it teases & questions, seduces & demands…ultimately, it is a delicious visual treat.
-My work is preoccupied with creating and processing the image of the body and its multiple iterations: as a beautiful entity, body in transition, androgynous, animal body, non-human/post-human body, body visceral, alive and moving, the body of a monster.
+manifest her ongoing exploration of post-feminist identity through mediation.
+She combines vernacular visual elements with archetypal and cultural icons to create exquisite combinations of high and pop, classical and postmodern.
+Whether it is a video, a painting, an animation or a design object, her work is baroque and provocative — it teases & questions, seduces & demands … Ultimately, it is a delicious visual treat.

 WEBSITE